-- 7.17 In terms of overlooking and loss of privacy, the windows to the front of plot 1 (reflected as a side elevation in the plans) look towards the Mallard Lane streetscene and cannot be considered to offer any additional views than those afforded by the existing dwellings which form the streetscene.
-Equally, the front (gable) elevation of plot 2 and side elevation of plot 1 offer similar views to those afforded by the dwellings on Whitehall Walk.
-The remaining side elevation (adjacent to the boundary with number 58 Whitehall Walk) does not host any windows.
-The proposed rear windows (serving bedroom 2) largely offer direct views towards the driveway/parking court area adjacent to number 32 Mallard Lane.
-There is a separation distance of approximately 19 metres to the side of 32 Mallard Lane (at the closest point) which is a blank elevation. - 7.18 The rear windows of plot 2 may offer some degree of increased views to the lower garden section of number 58 Whitehall Walk and the rear garden of number 57 Whitehall Walk.
-These are however not direct views and, given the existing arrangement of the dwellings and window to boundary relationships the impact is not considered to be overly intensified by this introduction.
-The separation distance between the rear of number 57 and the rear of the plot 2 dwelling is approximately 20 metres and is considered to be acceptable. - 7.19 In terms of other factors in relation to residential amenity officers note the concerns raised regarding potential increased noise. and odours from bin storage and collection points.
+- elevations of 157 or 167, although 157 does have a single storey extension to the side which hosts windows at ground floor level. - 7 16 The door and windows to the front elevation look out towards the Duck Lane streetscene - there is an area of open space directly opposite and so these do not offer any views towards any dwelling or amenity land.
+The ground floor rear windows are also considered to be acceptable.
+The impact of the rear first-floor windows have been considered given their relationship to the rear gardens of 153-157 and 159-165 Duck Lane.
+The bathroom windows can be conditioned as obscure glazed, but this is not a solution for the windows serving bedroom 1.
+It should be noted that neither of these windows offer a direct view towards any of these dwellings.
+There is a separation distance of approximately 10 metres to the boundary with 157 (from plot 1 - at an angle) and approximately 15 metres to number 159 (from plot 2 - at an angle).
+Therefore, taking into account that these will not be direct views, the separation distance and the degree of overlooking to the rear gardens already afforded by the nature and layout of the development this is not considered to be overly harmful in practice. - 7.17 In terms of other factors in relation to residential amenity officers note the concerns raised regarding potential increased noise. and odours from bin storage and collection points.
 Whilst there is likely to be an increased level of noise during the development stages it is not considered that this will be a long-term issue and the introduction of two dwellings is unlikely to significantly impact upon residential amenity through noise issues.
 As stated in the previous section of this report, provision for bin storage has been identified on the plans and is considered acceptable.
 HDC's Operations (Waste and Recycling Team) have been consulted and raise no objections stating that the proposed development would not have a great effect on waste collections in the area as it's only an additional 29 bins per service.
 They observe that there are no communal collection points and collection from the highway will be easy.
 They also note that all of the dwellings can store their bins within their gardens.
 It is recognised that the storage of wheeled bins and waste collection methods may present some form of nuisance, but this cannot be completely eradicated through the planning process and again the introduction of development of this scale is unlikely to significantly contribute to this.
 There are appropriate channels (separate to Planning), that can be taken to address any future issues that may arise.
-Officers also consider the size of the dwelling and its associated amenity land to be suitable for the scale of the development.
+Officers also consider the size of the dwelling and its associated amenity land to be suitable for the scale of the development. - 7.18 Lastly, matters relating to parking and potential amenity concerns which may arise from displacement of existing provision will be dealt with later in this report.

-- 7.20 Lastly, matters relating to parking and potential amenity concerns which may arise from displacement of existing provision will be dealt with later in this report. - 7.21 Therefore, taking the above points into consideration, the development is considered not to have a detrimental impact on the residential amenity of neighbouring properties, and would provide a suitable level of amenity for future occupiers of the proposed dwelling and therefore accords with LP14 of Huntingdonshire's Local Plan to 2036 and the NPPF (2021) in this regard.
+7.19 Therefore, taking the above points into consideration, the development is considered not to have a detrimental impact on the residential amenity of neighbouring properties, and would provide a suitable level of amenity for future occupiers of the proposed dwellings and therefore accords with LP14 of Huntingdonshire's Local Plan to 2036 and the NPPF (2021) in this regard.